altocodenl/tagaway/readme.md

 ### Todo v1 now

+- client: fix "done tagging" button style
+- server: check delete account if picture belongs to more than one tag (repeated operation, wouldn't this give error? add test).
+- server: admin endpoint to delete account.
-- [BUG - SIGN UP]: If user enters an already used username, there's no feedback.
+- client: [BUG - SIGN UP]: If user enters an already used username, there's no feedback.
 Red snackbar of "That username is already in use" should appear.

-- [FEATURE - UPLOAD]: If in middle of upload process 'cancel' is clicked, the green snackbar "Upload completed successfully.
-You can see the pictures in the "View Pictures" section." appears.
-We should have a green snackbar "Upload successfully cancelled. [x] where uploaded".
-Otherwise user might be confused if uploading process was indeed cancelled.

-- client: fix "done tagging" button style
-- client: when cancelling upload, recognize that in the snackbar.
-- check delete account if picture belongs to more than one tag (repeated operation, wouldn't this give error? add test).
-- admin endpoint to delete account.

 - Dynamize
    - Basic account view